 “District” was basically “home deliver” and this was accomplished mainly up in the hills in a certain area of Durban where the Indians lived.
 Not American Indians, but rather Indians from India.
 Some had fashionable homes; others lived modestly or in poverty.
 We had to

 always be available, night and day, in-between lectures, anytime, for when the call came that the woman was going into labor.

 When that call came, a car and driver would drive one or two of us, students, along with a trained midwife, up into the hills.
 Each of us carried a big brown doctor’s bag containing whatever was needed for a home delivery.
 We would set up “shop” in the bedroom, and monitor the mother-to-be until such time as the baby was due… if things progressed normally, you waited it out and partook of the curry meals and drinks that the hospitable Indians lavished on us profusely.

 I might add that we never needed to purchase stockings since those also were lavished on us as gifts for services delivering the baby from the mother.
 They were generous and kind people.

 Often the homes did not have more than a candle and many a delivery we had to perform holding a flashlight either by someone else or often nestled under your own armpit.
 When things progressed slowly, the trained midwife and one of us would be driven back to the hospital and one of us would be left praying, and praying, that all went well should the baby suddenly decide to come early and we were the only one present to do the delivery.

-Also included in this grueling “District” work was going back into the hills of Durban the next day to give the mother and baby post natal care for the 10 days that was required by law.
-In that case you would run, again with your district bag, in and out of the homes, to do the necessary care needed.
+Also included in this grueling “District” work was going back into the hills of Durban the next day to give the mother and baby postnatal care for the 10 days that were required by law.
+In that case, you would run, again with your district bag, in and out of the homes, to do the necessary care needed.

-They often named their babies after us and there were quiet a few Louise’ in the Indian community.
+They often named their babies after us and there were quite a few Louises in the Indian community.